willyvaessen/100DaysofCode/README.md

 I'll continue today, but I also want to try and find the time for a lesson on freeCodeCamp, which I totally skipped today.

-Another idea that popped into my mind today, was to build some overview of all the registered domains I have.
+Another idea that popped into my mind today was to build some overview of all the registered domains I have.
 The amount is growing, and it's hard to keep track of them, especially when they are registered in different places.